 The fundamental principle of our framework is to make use of motion data without requiring any additional motion specific rules.
-Currently, our system does not support highlevel motion planning such as automatically dividing complex motion into small motions or path planning with object avoidance.
+Currently, our system does not support high-level motion planning such as automatically dividing complex motion into small motions or path planning with object avoidance.
 Because we use simple rules for automatic locomotion, the resulting animations are not so natural.
-This can be solved by adding more motion data and some sophisticated modules that generate new motion from a number of motion data sources such as [14].
+This can be solved by adding more motion data and some sophisticated modules that generate new motion from a number of motion data sources such as [17][18].

-Our system supposes that scene information such as the positions of objects and characters is given by a user.
-The existing text-to-scene system [8] can be integrated with our system.
-However, specifying the positions using natural language can be harder than using a conventional mousebased interface.
+Our system supposes that scene information, such as the positions of objects and characters, is provided by the user.
+The existing text-to-scene system [10] can be integrated with our system.
+However, specifying the positions using natural language can be harder than using a conventional mouse-based interface.
 So can specifying locomotion path.
 From a practical viewpoint, a hybrid of a text-based interface and a conventional interface might be more useful.